Nicholas I, Emperor of All Russia

 Nicholas I, Emperor of All Russia; Credit – Wikipedia

-Evidence of a revolt (called the Decembrist Revolt) being planned that would involve Russian army officers leading soldiers in revolt against Nicholas becoming Emperor, forced Nicholas to act.
+Evidence of a revolt (called the Decembrist Revolt) that would involve Russian army officers leading soldiers in revolt against Nicholas becoming Emperor, forced Nicholas to act.
 On December 26, 1825, Nicholas proclaimed himself Emperor of All Russia.
-By noon, the government and most of the troops of Saint Petersburg pledged allegiance to Nicholas but the Decembrists incited three thousand soldiers in support of Constantine and took a stand on Senate Square in St. Petersburg.
+By noon, the government and most of the troops of Saint Petersburg pledged allegiance to Nicholas.
+However, the Decembrists incited three thousand soldiers in support of Constantine and took a stand on Senate Square in St. Petersburg.
 The battle in Senate Square cost over 1,200 lives, crushed the revolt, and resulted in 29-year-old Nicholas becoming the undisputed Emperor of All Russia and Alexandra Feodorovna becoming Empress.
 Alexandra and Nicholas were crowned at the Assumption Cathedral in the Moscow Kremlin on September 3, 1826.

 Nicholas at Senate Square during the Decembrist Revolt; Credit – Wikipedia